 In fact, that’s one of Hyogo’s appeals: it has a particularly high number of storied hot spring towns.
-Especially famous are Arima Hot Spring, reachable by train from Kobe, and Yumura Hot Springs in the northwest.
+Especially famous is Arima Onsen, reachable by train from Kobe, and Yumura Onsen in the northwest.
 You can drive to these hot spring towns, but since you might have to pass through cramped mountain roads, you’ll want to take a train or bus instead.

 What’s the food like in Hyogo?

 Kobe beef is the kind of delicacy you’ll want to eat no matter how much you have to spend.
 The title of Kobe beef is only given to the highest class of Hyogo brand Tajima Wagyu cows, and in the already high-class wagyu beef world, it stands at the top.
 One of its traits is the shimofuri, the delicate marbling of high-quality fat in the red meat.